anonymin/thinkful-vday/readme.md

   > http://cssvalues.com/ is an excellent resource for finding the acceptable values given a CSS property.

 Can you figure out what's going on with the body tag?

-Copy and paste this code into the CSS pane of CSSDeck.
-Check out the preview.

-Congrats.
-You just made your first webpage!